How to Use Code signing in MacOS?

 Using Code signing in MacOS

 In such cases, you must create a developer account and use Apple Developer Code Signing certificates.
 This will ensure compatibility with Gatekeeper.
-These steps are crucial to make sure that your code is properly signed, ensuring the integrity and authenticity of your software.
+These steps are crucial to ensure that your code is signed correctly, ensuring the integrity and authenticity of your software.

 Let’s Begin the Installation